louiss0/slim-route-registry/README.md

 - When you use a controller you can create six methods that automatically get registered to a http method When registered as a resource Controller

-- These methods cannot be altered by the RouteGroupMethodAttribute at all
+- These methods cannot be altered by the `RouteMethod` Attribute at all

 - You can use dependency injection to get what you want or use contracts